dwenking/wingfuzz-detected-bugs/README.md

 ### Case Study 7: An assertion failure in MariaDB when inserting data into tables with spatial index.

-When creating a InnoDB table with SPATIAL index and inserting multiple rows of data, MariaDB will throw an assertion failure `!cursor->index->is_committed()' and raise SIGABRT.
+When creating an InnoDB table with a SPATIAL index and inserting multiple rows of data, MariaDB will throw an assertion failure `!cursor->index->is_committed()' and raise SIGABRT.

 ```sql
 CREATE TABLE t1(